EOSLaoMao/BankofStaked-CE/rc/sam-proposal-rc.md

 ## Preamble

-The EOS Mainnet is a wonderful tool for the world to use in commercial applications; there are however some complications that may arise from its resource allocation and planning.
+EOS is a wonderful tool for the world to use in commercial applications; there are however some complications that may arise from its resource allocation and planning.

-BankofStaked aims to help by providing an automated service for resource allocation within the EOS Mainnet in exchange for fixed costs over a predefined duration.
+BankofStaked aims to help by providing an automated service for resource allocation within EOS in exchange for fixed costs over a predefined duration.

 ## Executive Summary

-BankofStaked provides the workflow to arrange Creditor to temporarily delegate staked resources to Beneficiary in exchange for a Fee.
+BankofStaked provides the workflow to arrange Creditor to temporarily delegate resources to Beneficiary in exchange for a Fee.

 ## Language and Interpretation